-Common goldfish have a slim body and single tail and lack any special accouterments.
+Common goldfish have a slim body and single tail and lack any special accoutrements.
 They tend to be inexpensive and are often sold as “feeder fish” for predatory fish.
 Common goldfish on average live 10-15 years but can live greater than 20 years and reach sizes of 12-14 inches.
 Their scales are metallic and can be orange, red, yellow, black, white, grey, silver, and almost any combination of these colors.
 They are hardy and can survive in aquariums or ponds, even with poor water quality, and can withstand temperatures from below freezing to greater than 90˚F. They are an excellent choice for new fish enthusiasts.

 2. Comet Goldfish

-Comet goldfish have a slim body and single tail but differ from Common goldfish by having a slimmer body and a long, forked tail.
-They are slightly smaller than Common goldfish but are just as hardy and easy to care for.
+Comet goldfish have a slim body and single tail but differ from common goldfish by having a slimmer body and a long, forked tail.
+They are slightly smaller than common goldfish but are just as hardy and easy to care for.
 They have metallic scales and can be a combination of orange, white, yellow, black, and Sarasa, which is a white body with red fins.
 They are usually bicolored and rarely are a single color.

-These are another type of slim-bodied, single tail goldfish, and are defined by their calico coloration, which includes a spotted combination of blue, orange, white, and black.
-They come in multiple varieties, including the American Shubunkin, which looks like a calico Comet goldfish, the London Shubunkin, which looks like a calico Common goldfish, and the Bristol Shubunkin, which has a long flowy tail like a comet but it is rounded and heart-shaped.
+These are another type of slim-bodied, single tail goldfish, and they are defined by their calico coloration, which includes a spotted combination of blue, orange, white, and black.
+They come in multiple varieties, including the American Shubunkin, which looks like a calico Comet goldfish, the London Shubunkin, which looks like a calico common goldfish, and the Bristol Shubunkin, which has a long flowy tail like a comet but it is rounded and heart-shaped.
 Technically, any calico goldfish is a Shubunkin, but fancy calico goldfish are often marketed as calico-type.
 Shubunkins have nacreous scales, often in combination with matte scales.
 Interestingly, the dark spots Shubunkins have are not on their scales but are located underneath their pearlescent scales.

 4. Wakin Goldfish

 Sometimes confused with koi, Wakin goldfish can grow up to 19 inches long and make excellent pond fish.
 It is believed that Wakins were the predecessors of fancy goldfish breeds.
 They are rarely seen in the United States and are far more common in Asian countries.
-While they have a double tail, which is associated with fancy goldfish, Wakins are considered Common type goldfish due to their similar body shape to the Common goldfish.
+While they have a double tail, which is associated with fancy goldfish, Wakins are considered common type goldfish due to their similar body shape to the common goldfish.
 The double tail is elongated, often longer than the tails of Comets.
 They are usually bicolored, seen in combinations of red, orange, black, and white.

 5. Jikin Goldfish

 Jikin goldfish are also referred to as “peacock goldfish” and have a body type like a Wakin goldfish, although they can have a shoulder hump like a Ryukin goldfish.
-They are long, thin, and considered Common type even though they are double-tailed, with their flowing tail appearing as an “X” shape when viewed from behind.
-They are less hardy than other Common type goldfish and require a heater but can thrive in ponds under the right conditions.
+They are long, thin, and considered common type even though they are double-tailed, with their flowing tail appearing as an “X” shape when viewed from behind.
+They are less hardy than other common type goldfish and require a heater but can thrive in ponds under the right conditions.
 Jikins come in one color pattern called “twelve points of red”.
-This means that the body is white but the fins, lips, gill covers are red.
+This means that the body is white but the fins, lips, and gill covers are red.
 Jikin goldfish are considered a national treasure in Japan.

 - If you share a love for plants and goldfish, you should consider the Goldfish Plant!

-This is another variety of goldfish with a double tail but considered a Common type due to the body shape that is long and thin.
+This is another variety of goldfish with a double tail but considered a common type due to the body shape that is long and thin.
 Watonais are said to be a hybrid of the Wakin goldfish and Comet goldfish but may also be a hybrid of the Wakin and the fancy Ryukin goldfish.
 They have long, trailing tails that are longer than those of Wakins.
 They are most often seen with metallic scales, although they can be nacreous, and can be seen in red, white, yellow, chocolate, and calico, which would be a Shubunkin type Watonai.